kivanctezoren/ccnn-uq-bootstrap/README.md

 lists rather than numpy arrays, in contrast with the Fashion MNIST dataset.

 We dealt with or skipped the aforementioned issues through the following assumptions and strategies:
-* @TODO KIVANÇ BURAYA NE YAPTIYSAN YAZ CCNN İÇİN
-* ... skip frobenius norm calculation step in normalization
 * We decided to trust the authors while considering the theoretical background and validity of their transfer learning approaches.
+* During the normalization stage of CCNN layer generation, the Frobenius norm of the input matrix sometimes returned `inf` values.
+To ensure numerical stability, we have skipped this normalization operation.
-* Since it was not specified, we have assumed the dimension of the middle FC layer as 800.
+* Since it was not specified, we have assumed the dimension of the middle FC layer of the LeNet model as 800.
 * We additionally report results for another LeNet-5 architecture that we thought could produce better results.
 * We took the average interval length calculation strategy just as the authors proposed, we do not calculate any classwise interval length whatsoever.